MuhammadAfridi1234/CSE-475-Project-/README.md

 - CUDA GPU (recommended – 12GB+ VRAM for DINO with batch size 16)
 - Kaggle account (optional, for easy setup)

+# Install dependencies

+pip install -r requirements.txt requirements.txt (minimal version):

+text
+torch>=2.0.0
+torchvision>=0.15.0
+timm>=0.9.0
+numpy>=1.24.0
+matplotlib>=3.7.0
+scikit-learn>=1.3.0
+seaborn>=0.12.0
+tqdm>=4.65.0
+Pillow>=9.5.0
+For Kaggle, simply upload the notebooks and add the dataset from /kaggle/input/cse475-groupd-dataset2/ (or your own path).
+No local installation required.

 🚀 Usage Guide
 1. Prepare the Dataset
 python
-# In the notebook, the dataset root is set to:
+# In the notebook, set the dataset root:
 DATASET_ROOT = '/path/to/Turmeric Plant Disease'

 # The notebooks will automatically: